Founding of Moldavia: Petru Mușat

 Lațcu, who died in 1375, was succeeded by Petru Mușat, according to the earliest lists of the rulers of Moldavia.
 However, the 15th-century Lithuanian-Ruthenian Chronicle wrote that the Vlachs elected George Koriatovich—who was a nephew of Algirdas, Grand Prince of Lithuania, and ruled in Podolia under Polish suzerainty—to be voivode, but later poisoned him.
-In late 1377, Vladislaus II of Opole, who administered Halych in the name of King Louis I of Hungary, gave shelter to one "Vlach voivode", named George, who had fled to Halych because of the "unexpected treason of his people".
+In late 1377, Vladislaus II of Opole, who administered Galicia in the name of King Louis I of Hungary, gave shelter to one "Vlach voivode", named George, who had fled to Galicia because of the "unexpected treason of his people".
 According to Spinei, George Koriatovich died in 1375, which excludes his identification with "Voivode George".
 Spinei also says that George Koriatovich most probably ruled in southeastern Moldavia which had been liberated from Mongol rule.
 The first Moldavian silver and bronze coins were minted for Petru Mușat in 1377.

 According to a record in the register of the Genoese colony in Caffa on the Black See, two Genoese envoys were sent to "Constantino et Petro vayvoda" in 1386.
 Historians identified Voivode Constantino with Costea, whom the list of the voivodes of Moldavia, recorded in the Bistrița Monastery, mentioned between Lațcu and Peter.
 The record in the Caffa register suggests that the two voivodes—Costea and Petru Mușat—had the same position.
 The division of the medieval principality into two greater administrative units—Țara de Sus ("Upper Country") and Țara de Jos ("Lower Country")—each administered by a high official, the vornic, also implies the former existence of two polities, which were united by the Moldavian monarchs.

 Petru Mușat paid homage to Władysław II Jagiełło, King of Poland, in Kraków on 26 September 1387.
 Upon Peter's request, Anton, the Orthodox Metropolitan of Halych, ordained two bishops for Moldova, one of them being Joseph Mușat, who was related to the voivode.
 However, the Ecumenical Patriarch of Constantinople refused to acknowledge their consecration.
 Petru Mușat expanded his authority as far as the Danube and the Black Sea.
 His successor, Roman I Mușat, styled himself "By the grace of God the Almighty, Voivode of Moldavia and her to the entire Vlach country from the mountains to the shores of the sea" on 30 March 1392.
 After years of negotiations, the Ecumenical Patriarch, Matthew I, acknowledged Joseph Mușat as Metropolitan of Maurovlachia in 1401.